iaretechnician/barebones-masterserver-wiki/Player-Profiles.md

 In most cases, you'll need your profiles to be constructed the same way, in all servers and clients.
 To do that, you'll need to call `ProfilesModule.SetFactory` method, and provide a parameter with your construction method.

+> You'll need to set the profiles factory on every scene where you use profiles, because this factory is used to Serialize / Deserialize profiles data.

-Here's an example of how you can create your own profile factory.
-This component should be added to all of your scenes (or at least the ones, where client and servers are using profiles)
+Here's an example of how you can create your own profile factory. **This component should be added to all of your scenes** (or at least the ones, where client and servers are using profiles, because, as mentioned earlier, this factory is used to serialize / deserialize profiles data)

 ``` C#
 using UnityEngine;